 Swimming sometimes gets a bad rep in the world of endurance sports.
 Adventure racers call themselves triathletes that can’t swim.
 Many triathletes call the sport survive-bike-run.
 But does it have to be this way?
-Read this article about how to analyze your swimming and our swimming training tips.

 Of course not.